Set sail aboard a luxury yacht to a stunning archipelago of 42 islands in the Gulf of Thailand

 Ready to book your epic Koh Samui trip?
 Click here to check availability and rates for Villa Waimarie, or click here to see other highly rated hotels in Koh Samui!

 How to book a day trip to Ang Thong Marine National Park from Koh Samui

 The semi-private boat trip to Ang Thong Marine National Park costs 3,900 Baht per person (US$110) and can be booked online here.
 You pay a small deposit online to guarantee your spot, and the remainder is paid in cash on the day.

 On first glance this can seem expensive, but when you think about it you are paying for a full day (8+ hours) aboard a pretty slick yacht, and this fee also includes the hotel transfer, towels, lunch, snorkeling equipment, wifi, insurance, guide and soft drinks.
 You can purchase beer and cocktails on board at an extra cost.

-Kayaking is an extra 250 Baht per person (100% worth it) and entrance to the park is 300 Baht per person.
+Kayaking is an extra 250 Baht per person (100% worth it) and entrance to the park is 300 Baht per adult.
 If for some reason you don’t want to pay the deposit online or the online payment system doesn’t work, just give them a call and they can process your credit card deposit payment over the phone.

 You should aim to book a week or two in advance, or even earlier if you’re visiting during the peak season (December to March).

 - Heading to Koh Samui?
 Make sure you check out the Koh Samui Elephant Sanctuary

 - Planning a trip to Thailand and need some ideas on where to go and what to see?
 Check out my 10 day Thailand itinerary here

 - Read these essential Southeast Asia travel tips before your trip